 It wasn’t until nine months later, around Christmas time, that the song really hit me hard.
 It was just taking its time to build up inside me, I fancy.
 I kept listening to this song in my head, playing various lines of it, in different keys, especially the first half of it, and that is when I sat down and wrote that deep and depressing post I just put on my blog this year.
 I wrote it because I had gotten in a huge fight with one of my family members, and I didn’t know what else to do and who to talk to.

 In 2015, I resolved to do whatever I could to find a way to learn that song.
 I couldn’t easily transcribe everything by listening because of my hearing loss, but at least I could get a general sense of what the piano and voices were doing.
 So, I started on my search for a way that I could learn it.
 I first tried to print the music and scan it, but this hardly worked out, so I requested a refund, which was approved.
-Finally, I contacted Stephen Swarts agent and they provided me with a PDF copy which I could scan directly.
+Finally, I contacted Stephen Swarts agent, and they provided me with a PDF copy, which I could scan directly.
 I used Sharp Eye at the time.
 Somehow, a problem many music OCR programmes have is that they don’t seem to recognise tied notes very well.
 Sometimes it recognises them, and sometimes it doesn’t.
 In the latter case, the notes would just sound like two separate notes.
 I had trouble scanning the multi-paged PDF file because I was using Sharp Eye at the time, which could only recognise one page at a time, and it could not extract the other pages in it.
 However, I was finally able to find a workaround, but it required me to convert it to a bunch of Tiff files using a different music recognition programme.

 By using a MIDI sequencer called Quick Windows Sequencer, I was able to edit the accompaniment track in the MIDI file based on my best educated guess.
 This was in mid to late March of 2015, when I was getting ready to take my first on-line classes through Portland Community College.
-I was forewarned by some people that I should be careful how I take on this approach, because it is generally illegal to reproduce or redistribute such material unless it was for personal use, but I did a bit of research and found that there is an act of Congress called 17 U.S.C.
+I was forewarned by some people that I should be careful how I took on this approach, because it is generally illegal to reproduce or redistribute such material unless it was for personal use, but I did a bit of research and found that there is an act of Congress called 17 U.S.C.
 121, which permits organisations to distribute things in alternate formats for exclusive use by people with print disabilities and other reading barriers for a free or reduced cost, unless they were paying out of pocket to have it transcribed.

 In May of 2015, I managed to locate a Braille transcriber, and we arranged to have my piece transcribed.
 I sent them a copy of the PDF file via E-mail, and then I waited, with some occasional notes sent to me by the transcriber about how I wanted it formatted, etc. Then, just as classes were finishing up for spring term in mid June, I got a wonderful surprise.
 The file was transcribed at last!
 Now I’d see how all the voices were arranged, and I’d be able to make any correctons to the accompaniment!
-I was so elated I didn’t know where to start.
+I was so elated that I didn’t know where to start.
 I even deprived myself of sleep a little and was so tired that I almost didn’t eat my supper.
 I had to pay ninety-six dollars for the transcription because they charged four dollars per page, and there were twenty-four pages overall.
 I think I got the vocal score first, and then I got the piano score shortly thereafter.

 since I memorised computer Braille, I was able to read the file using my screen reader’s speech output to convert the characters to Braille and write them out on my Perkins Braille writer because I didn’t have a working Braille display at the time.
 So, if the file said, [email protected] I’d know that the underscore and at signs were a dot four-five-six and dot four respectively, and all the others were their corresponding Braille characters.